If you’re going through a separation or divorce, it’s important to explain this difficult situation to your children in a sensitive and timely manner.

 Separation and divorce are one of life’s most difficult challenges, especially when children are involved.
 And one of the toughest moments that parents who are divorcing will face is breaking the news to their children.
 However, this difficult task can be made just a little smoother when parents keep a few key points in mind.

-First make sure you tell your children that they are loved, that they were always wanted, and that they were not the cause of the separation.
-It’s also helpful to be as clear as possible about matters such as where they’ll be living and with whom.
-Finally, break the news to your children at an appropriate time, says family counselor Linda Achton.
-“It’s not helpful if parents tell their children a long time in advance that there’s going to be a physical split.
+Family counselor Linda Achton explains “it’s not helpful if parents tell young children a long time in advance that there’s going to be a physical split.
 A physical split should be mentioned a week or ten days before the actual split happens, because children are left with the anxiety of when it’ll happen and what it’ll be like.
-Of course you don’t spring it on them the night before mommy or daddy has left.
+Of course you don’t spring it on them the night before that mommy or daddy has left.
 You try to wait a week or so before the actual split.”

-Bourque adds “a parent can show support to the child by listening.”
-However she recognizes that this can be hard to do.
-“At a time when you’re turned inward and focused on your own healing, it’s difficult to find the energy to give to that child and to be there and to listen.
-A parent needs to focus on the feelings that the child is having while they’re experiencing the divorce or separation.”
+Parents can show support to children by listening.
+However that this can be hard to do at a time when a parent is turned inward and focused on his or her own healing.
+“It’s difficult to find the energy to give to that child and to be there and to listen.
+But parent needs to focus on the feelings that the child is having while they’re experiencing the divorce or separation”, explains Bourque.